2022–23 Ulster Rugby season: Six Nations international break

-Third block
+Domestic season: third block

 Ulster finished the URC regular season with three home games.
 In the first of these three, they defeated the Bulls, with Tom Stewart scoring a hat-trick.
 This result made them the first European team in the URC to beat all four South African sides in the same season.
 The following week they went out of the Champions Cup in the round of 16, losing 30–15 to Leinster at the Aviva Stadium.
 Back in the URC, they moved into second with a bonus point win against the Dragons 40–21, with Tom Stewart scoring another hat-trick.
 The following week they secured second place with a home win over Edinburgh, earning a home quarter-final against Connacht, which they lost 10–15.
 Wing Jacob Stockdale made his 100th appearance for the province, and hooker Rob Herring equalled the all-time appearance record with 229, alongside Andrew Trimble and Darren Cave.

+Women's season

+Ulster finished bottom of the IRFU Women's Interprovincial Series, losing all their matches.

+The inaugural Celtic Challenge was held in January and February 2023.
+Ireland entered a Combined Provinces XV, which finished top of the table.
+Ulster players selected were Sophie Barrett, India Daley, Ella Durkan, Brittany Hogan, Maeve Nuala Liston, Kelly McCormill, Sadhbh McGrath, Rachel McIlroy, Stacey Sloan and Fiona Tuite.